titoBouzout/dom-flair/readme.md

 - Maybe enforce style coupling: if an animation with transform is used, then will-change: transform; should be there
 - Maybe change pixels to em on the fly
 - Document mobile features.
-I still didn't use, so no documentation.
+Still didn't use, so no documentation.
 - define an expiration for the memoize functions.
-- make interpolation work with props as with `styled-components`.

 ## Authors